 Electrophoretic Mobility Shift Assay

-A The electrophoretic mobility shift assay (EMSA), or gel mobility shift assay, is a popular and powerful technique for the detection of RNA–protein interactions.
-It relies on the fact that naked RNA has certain mobility on non-denaturing gels, but if the RNA is bound by protein, the mobility of the RNA is reduced.
-Therefore, the binding of protein results in a characteristic upward shift of the RNA on a gel, as monitored using radiolabeled RNA.
-Accordingly, EMSAs can be performed using complex mixtures of proteins such as cell extracts.
-They can be used to investigate a wide range of RNA–protein interactions—from single protein-binding events to assembly of large complexes such as the spliceosome.
+The Electrophoretic Mobility Shift Assay (EMSA), or gel mobility shift assay, is a popular and powerful technique for the detection of RNA–protein interactions.
+It relies on naked RNA having a certain mobility on non-denaturing gels.
+If the RNA is bound by protein, the mobility of the RNA is reduced.
+Thus, the binding of protein results in a characteristic upward shift of the RNA on a gel, as monitored using radio-labelled RNA.
+EMSAs can be performed using complex mixtures of proteins, such as cell extracts, and they can be used to investigate a wide range of RNA–protein interaction; single protein-binding events (simple interactions), small complexes formed from RNA, and the assembly of large multi-component RNA-protein complexes (for example, the spliceosome).

 A. Reagents and Equipment

 - Bovine serum albumin (BSA)

 - Loading buffer for mobility shift assays

 - Protein of interest (purified protein or cell extract)

 - RNA of interest (uniformly labeled and purified)